dan-da/cdc_audit/README.md

    -t tables          comma separated list of tables.      default = generate for all tables

-   -w                 wipe (delete) all but the very last audit row after syncing.
+   -w                 wipe (incremental delete) all but the last audit row after syncing.
-                      this operation is performed with a truncate and tmp table.

                       Note: this functionality is mostly untested!  dangerous!